yaoyic/openmm-torch/README.md

 1. Create a directory in which to build the plugin.

 2. Run the CMake GUI or ccmake, specifying your new directory as the build directory and the top level directory of this project as the source directory.
+Remember to add `-DCMAKE_CXX_FLAGS=-D_GLIBCXX_USE_CXX11_ABI=0` flag to use old ABI so as to stay compatible with other component (at least for all prebuilt openmms for Python 3.6/7.x).

 3. Press "Configure".
 (Do not worry if it produces an error message about not being able to find PyTorch.)

 4. Set OPENMM_DIR to point to the directory where OpenMM is installed.
 This is needed to locate the OpenMM header files and libraries.

-5. Set PYTORCH_DIR to point to the directory where you installed the LibTorch.
+5. Set PYTORCH_DIR to point to the directory where you installed the LibTorch (Remember to download the version with correct ABI!).

 6. Set CMAKE_INSTALL_PREFIX to the directory where the plugin should be installed.
 Usually, this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.